CLI Options

 -c, --continue [SESSION_ID]

 Resume a session.
 Without a session ID, resumes the most recently updated session.
-With a session ID, resumes that specific session — accepts either the full UUID or any unique leading prefix (most-recent-first if the prefix matches more than one).
+With a session ID, resumes that specific session.
+It accepts either the full UUID or any unique leading prefix (most-recent-first if the prefix matches more than one).

 meka -c # resume last session